 2. Create a Facebook group for your community

-Bloggers like Melyssa Griffin and Caitlin Bacher have done a great job building active and thriving communities through their Facebook groups, and in the process they’ve gained followers and fans who trust and respect them.
+Bloggers like Melyssa Griffin and Caitlin Bacher have done a great job building active and thriving communities through their Facebook groups.
+In the process, they’ve gained followers and fans who trust and respect them.

 If you’re stuck on how to get started building your email list, consider these methods:

-- Keep your list warm.
-No, you don’t need to knit them a sweater, but you should show them you care about them by checking in consistently.
+Keep your list warm.
+Show them you care about them by checking in consistently.
 Send them emails every week or so either offering them updates or providing them with exclusive content.

-- Sell using our Crazy 8 Launch Strategy.
-Once your course is created, you’ve built a list and they are all warm and fuzzy towards you, you’re ready to sell!
-At Teachable we have a proven launch strategy called the Crazy 8 Launch Strategy.
+Sell using our eight-day email launch strategy.
+Once your course is created, you’ve built a list and they are all warmed towards you, you’re ready to sell!

 Involve your audience